-- ✓ Is the college physically accessible to you? - ✓ Will the school provide you appropriate accommodations/services that meet your needs? - ✓ What type of college will best fit your needs (large, small, public, private, religious, etc.)? - ✓ Would I benefit from starting at a local Community College then transferring to a 4-year program?
+- ✓ Is the college physically accessible to you? - ✓ Will the school provide you with appropriate accommodations/services that meet your needs? - ✓ What type of college will best fit your needs (large, small, public, private, religious, etc.)? - ✓ Would I benefit from starting at a local Community College then transferring to a 4-year program? - ✓ How easy is it to get in touch with professors and administration? - ✓ Will you live at home, on campus, or somewhere else? - ✓ How will tuition and other expenses be paid? - ✓ How will you handle your transportation? - ✓ How will you handle personal care assistance?